 Non-school day administrations.
-Testing is only permitted on regular school days.
-Testing is not permitted on Saturdays or Sundays.
+Testing is only permitted on regular school days during instructional hours or staff workdays.
+Testing is not permitted after school, on holidays, or on weekends.

 Consecutive school days.
 Administrations of the EOG tests do not have to occur on consecutive school days.